 76-1358 Upon her way to work from a lunch break, citizen was stopped on the freeway by two men in an unmarked vehicle.
-After what citizen described as harassment, the men eventually showed their badges with DPS insignia and told her that she had been speeding.
-Her keys, registration and driver's license were taken.
-CA/O's inquiry revealed that the two officers had just received a report of a robbery and they stopped the citizen when they noticed her vehicle was speeding.
-The officers did not immediately identify themselves to the citizen.
+After what citizen described as harassment, the men eventually showed their badges with DPS insignia and told her that she had been capeding.
+Her keys, registration and driver's license were taken. report of a robbery and they stopped the citizen when they noticed themselves to the citizen.
 A traffic citation was issued to the citizen and DPS issued her a letter of apology for the actions of the officers.

 76-1415 A mother contacted CA/O stating that her son and another boy had been arrested and found guilty of the same traffic violation (traveling 25 mph over the speed limit).
-Her son was fined more than the other boy and DOT had suspended her son's license and not the other boy's.
-Investigation revealed that both boys had hearings before DOT officers.
-One recommended suspension and the other did not.
-Her son was charged with driving 25 mph over the speed limit in a 45 mph zone, the other boy was driving 25 mph over the speed limit in a 55 mph zone.
-A 55 mph zone is considered open highway and, therefore, not as dangerous as speeding in an area where there are residences and businesses.
-The judge also apparently felt that her son's violation was more serious than the other boy's since he fined him more.
-CA/O explained that it was our conclusion that DOT had exercised discretion as provided by the department's administrative rules.
+Her son was fined more than other boy and DOT had suspended her son's license and not the before DOT officers.
+One recommended suspension and the other did in a 45 mph zone, the other boy was driving 25 mph over the speed limit limit in a 55 mph zone.
+A 55 mph zone is considered open highway are residences and businesses.
+The judge also apparently felt that fined him more.
+CA/O explained that it was our conclusion that strative rules.

 76-1416 Citizens complained about the actions of the county sheriff who was physically mistreating prisoners entrusted to his care.
 Detailed information was given CA/O which caused CA/O to begin an investigation of the conduct of the sheriff.
 CA/O subpoenaed and took sworn testimony from a local chief of police who testified about the sheriff's activities.
-Other testimony corroborated this information.
-As a result of CA/O's investigation, action was taken which eventually led to the removal of the sheriff.
+Other testimony corroborated this which eventually led to the removal of the sheriff.

 76-1429 CA/O's Deputy for Indian Affairs received a call from the director of the Sioux City American Indian Center who stated an Indian woman could not obtain information about her son who was transferred to an unknown county jail in Wisconsin and reportedly injured in an attack in a previous jail.
 CA/O asked the Iowa Governor's Office to contact the Wisconsin Governor's Office for information.
-The Wisconsin Governor's Office located the jail and learned that the son had not been beaten and was just released on bond.
+The Wisconsin Governor's Office located the jail on bond.
 CA/O so informed the man's mother.